 Decentralization & User Control: A Data Ethics Revolution

-People are tired of being watched and sold to high earning companies.
+People are tired of being watched and sold to high-earning companies.
 Decentralized social networks like Bluesky and Mastodon are giving that control back to users.
+Authentic storytelling and community engagement are key marketing shifts in 2026.

 Authenticity & Purpose-Driven Influencer Marketing

 Consumers want real, not rehearsed.
 Emerging platforms reward authentic creators who reflect public voices over polished aesthetics.
-What you can do?
-Maybe you can follow the following:
+What can you do?

 Strategic Considerations for Purpose-Driven Businesses